VenturianTome/VenturianTome/src/chapter_1.md

 > **NOTE:** This site is always updating when a new video comes out and while trying to catch up on older videos's info, so it is currently incomplete.
 Feel free to help an admin out by contacting them with more information and please be patient until it is completed.
 Thank you!

-> **NOTE:** If you want to know how to help the admin create and improve the site, go to the [Meet The Admin](chapter_2.html) page to find out where you can contact me!
+> If you want to know how to help the admin create and improve the site, go to the [Meet The Admin](chapter_2.html) page to find out where you can contact me and ways to help!

 ----

 ## Thanks To...
 - The Siblings
   - For making a world of characters that the fans adore and explore
+- My Brother
+  - For helping me create this site in way that can be easily run
 - The VenturianTale fan community on Tumblr
   - For welcoming me into this section of the community with open arms and crazed theories
 - @lesliefromskies on Tumblr